 If you’re looking for the widest target audience possible, starting a grocery delivery service is a great option.
 Everyone needs groceries, and nobody loves going out to get them.
 Valued at $39 billion as of 2021, Instacart takes the cake as the most popular grocery delivery service around.

 While you could sign on to be a shopper for Instacart, you could also try your hand at starting your own grocery delivery service.
-If you opt for the latter, consider connecting with a local grocer or food co-op that doesn’t use Instacart to boost your chances of making a profit.
+If you opt for the latter, consider connecting online or via phone with a local grocer or food co-op that doesn’t use Instacart.
+This can boost your chances of making a profit.

 You could also distinguish yourself from the other guys by offering delivery routes to more rural areas, or non-standard delivery times for customers with busy schedules.

 To be the beer delivery man: every frat boy's dream.